Nadine Provençal: Career

-In 2018, Provençal was recruited for a joint appointment at Simon Fraser University faculty of Health Sciences and BC Children’s Hospital Research Institute.
-Alongside Faranak Farzan and William Odom, she received $450,000 through the Canada Foundation for Innovation John R. Evans Leaders Fund to study exposure to early life stress.
-Provençal later led a study titled Glucocorticoid exposure during hippocampal neurogenesis primes future stress response by inducing changes in DNA methylation which found that when fetuses are exposures to stress during pregnancy by the mother, it affects them later in life.
-She also received $300,000 to open a new laboratory at SFU called Epigenomics of Developmental Trajectories, which would include sequencing platform capable of analyzing the entire genome of multiple individuals.
+In 2017, Provençal was recruited for a joint appointment at Simon Fraser University faculty of Health Sciences.
+She also serves as an Investigator at BC Children's Hospital Research Institute and remains connected to the Max Planck Institute of Psychiatry as a Guest Research Scientist.
+She received $450,000 through the Canada Foundation for Innovation John R. Evans Leaders Fund to open and lead the Epigenomics of Developmental Trajectories laboratory, which would include sequencing platform capable of analyzing the entire genome of multiple individuals.